PhillipUg/hotel-project/README.md

 In this simulation, we begin by asking the user to enter a name for a hotel, then a hotel object is created using the given input.

-Then, we proceed to ask for guests to check into our hotel which has 3 rooms(Hopper, Lovelace & Turing))
+Then, we proceed to ask for guests to check into our hotel which has 3 rooms(room1, room2 & room3))

 When a guest is entered, we ask which room the guest wishes to be checked into and then proceed to add them to that particular room unless its full.